 \subsubsection{Markovian System}

 We consider the same system parameters as in Section~\ref{subsection:markovian-sensor-single-process}.
-Here also Figure~\ref{fig5} (b) exhibits similar trade-off between the improvement offered by probing and the energy spent in it, as seen for the i.i.d. model.
+Here also, Fig.~\ref{fig5} (b) exhibits a similar trade-off between the improvement offered by probing and the energy spent in it, as seen for the i.i.d. model.